-- Change of Non-QFC company director; - Change of principal representatives or their details; - Change of principal place of business; and - Change of constitutional documents of the non QFC Company.
+- Change of non-QFC company director; - Change of principal representatives or their details; - Change of principal place of business; and - Change of constitutional documents of the non QFC Company.

-Any failure to complete these filing within the required time limits will constitute a breach of the applicable regulations and may attract a financial penalty.
+In order for the CRO to maintain an up-to-date public register, any failure to complete these filing within the required time limits will constitute a breach of the applicable regulations and may attract a financial penalty.